OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 developers update the base code of blockchain to match the new networking rules.
-Hard forks can be implemented to undo damage caused by a hack (i.e. reversing transactions), adding new functionality, and patching security risks.
+Hard forks can be implemented to undo damage caused by a hack (i.e. reversing transactions), adding new functionality (such as changing the consensus algorithm), and patching security risks.

 Hard forks are in contrast to soft forks, which allows one side of the